hypi-universe/docs-legacy/_posts/2019-09-20-how-will-your-life-change-with-application-of-iot.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>The world of  Smart Building continues on a double track, with a component that looks mainly at the domestic world (smart homes)  and that is turning on attention phenomena towards the consumer world and a professional component (smart building)  that has now become the common heritage of development and design by designers and architects. </p>
+<p>The world of&nbsp; Smart Building continues on a double track, with a component that looks mainly at the domestic world (smart homes)&nbsp; and that is turning on attention phenomena towards the consumer world and a professional component (smart building)&nbsp; that has now become the common heritage of development and design by designers and architects.&nbsp;</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->